H3llKa1ser/SOC-Assistant-Guide/Email Security/Email Authentication.md

 # EMAIL AUTHENTICATION

 ### It's the process that ensures that the email sender's identity and domain are not spoofed by a malicious actor before the email message is delivered to the end user.
-An attacker can avoid this by impersonating trusted and well-known legitimate domains that he might have compromised or recently registered.
+An attacker can avoid this by impersonating trusted and well-known legitimate domains that he might have compromised or new domains that he recently registered.

 # EMAIL AUTHENTICATION PROTOCOLS